-Canon 1D versus Panasonic GX8
+Canon 1D vs Panasonic GX8

 The Canon EOS-1D and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in September 2001 and July 2015.
 The 1D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is considerably smaller (58 percent) than the Canon 1D.
 Moreover, the GX8 is substantially lighter (69 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D) and the Micro Four Thirds Lens Catalog (GX8).
 Mirrorless cameras, such as the GX8, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.